photoprism/photoprism/SECURITY.md

 **Please contact us at [security@photoprism.app](mailto:security@photoprism.app) when you've discovered a potential security issue.**

+You are welcome to also report vulnerabilities in third-party applications that we may not be able to fix directly.

 At a minimum, your report should include the following:

 * Version and architecture